What was the Mobile Update in April 2015?

 The mobile update was launched on April 21, 2015 by Google and targeted sites that were not mobile-friendly.
 Unlike most other updates, marketers and site owners had a warning several weeks in advance that the update was going to take place, giving them the opportunity to make sure their site was compliant before the update went live.

 Under the new mobile update, sites that are not mobile-friendly will have their rankings penalized.
 This ensures that mobile users receive results that will work well with their devices, improving the user experience.

-Why was the mobile update valuable?
+Why was the mobile update important?

 The mobile update was in response to the growing prevalence of mobile in the lives of users.
 The year 2015 actually also saw the number of searches on mobile pass the number of searches on desktop.
 Customers are also increasingly using mobile for everything from searches to shopping-- mobile is now an estimated 30 percent of all U.S. e-commerce.

-How to avoid a mobile-update penalty
+How do I avoid a mobile-update penalty?

 The key to avoiding a mobile-update penalty is ensuring that your site complies with Google’s guidelines for mobile sites.
 You can test how mobile-friendly your site is by using Google’s mobile-friendly test, which will tell you if you have a compliant design.

 In general, these are the points you need to cover in a mobile website: